Welcome

 A field comment is attached to the resource with a special tag crafted by

-prefixing the property name with ch-field:
+prefixing the property name with ch-field:.

-Resources that support field comments have a Commentable
+Resources that support field comments have a Commentable column in the list

 of properties which indicates if a property supports field comments.